World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 Still... overall, trench wingbok live in their own world and stick to their own trench.
 Genetic drift has made these trench-tribes look visibly different; but it goes beyond pelts.
 Every trench is a different breed.
 While they're still fairly cross-fertile, some of these cousins have diverged in deep ways.

 The wingbok of isolated Okar Trench found an oasis with few large predators, as I mentioned.
 But losing the edge of their antelope nervousness had side effects.
 They're relaxed, tactile, and as casually sexual as bonobos... or lions.
 Other wingbok, in greeting, normally tongue-shake or kiss, tasting each other to get a first impression.
 But an Okar wingbok of either sex will lean their head on a stranger's haunches and taste and fondle their genitals, sometimes to orgasm--and expect the same back.
 A friendly gesture to them, just a pleasant way to taste who you are!
-Other wingbok tribes react to this like most humans, flinching in shock--though it's not moral shock but sensory overload.
+Other wingbok tribes react to this the way a human would, flinching in shock (though it's not moral but sensory overload).
 Too intimate, overwhelming--and strong feelings, even pleasure, can make a wingbok bolt.
 Except an Okarian!
 For they've lost the panic circuit.

 They don't seem to miss it.